 Why is Google making this transition?
 Or what’s the need for a mobile-first index?

-Traditionally, when you search for something on Google, the search engine presented you with results that are optimised for the desktop user.
+Traditionally, when you search for something on Google, the search engine presented you with results that are optimized for the desktop user.
 However, as mobile search continues to outweigh desktop searches, Google has decided that it’s time to switch things up.

 This transition aims to provide the majority of users with an efficient and comprehensive search experience.
 Right now, the majority is mobile users, and hence Google plans to address the needs of this category of users.